uc-cdis/gen3-frontend-framework/docs/Local Development/Using Helm Charts/Local Development with Helm Charts.md

 You can use minica to create a self-signed certificate with a root.
 Follow the instructions from minica's website [minica](https://github.com/jsha/minica).
 You will need to add the root certificate to your browser.

+You can alternatively use other methods to create a self-signed certificate with a root like `mkcert`.

 #### Adding the root certificate to your browser

 #### Adding SSL certificates to helm charts